 Private equity, asset management and financial services firm Blackstone is also investing in the hotel sector, particularly resorts.

-Abhishek Agarwal, Managing Director of Real Estate, told the Berlin forum that Blackstone’s investments were “underpinned by our belief in the fundamentals in the sector, especially if you look at the demand-supply side.
+Abhishek Agarwal, Managing Director of Real Estate, said that Blackstone’s investments were “underpinned by our belief in the fundamentals in the sector, especially if you look at the demand-supply side.
 There seems to be an imbalance.”

 Spain is a major focus.
 Last year it saw a nine percent increase year on year in international visitors to 82 million, making it the second most visited country after France.
 “That’s huge and good for the leisure business,” Agarwal said.